Can I Sue If I Was Partially at Fault for a Car Accident?

 Contact a New York Car Accident Lawyer

-If you were seriously injured in a car accident but partially at fault for the collision, you need the services of an experienced New York Car Accident Lawyer at Douglas and London.
+If you were seriously injured in a car accident but partially at fault for the collision, you need the services of the experienced New York City personal injury lawyers at Douglas and London.
 Arrange a free consultation today by calling or texting 24/7 or submitting our online contact form.

 We will evaluate your case and let you know how to proceed.
 Our dedicated attorneys have recovered millions of dollars in verdicts and settlements for clients.
 There is never a fee unless you receive compensation.